tishawelter/CodingProject11/README.md

 📋 Features

-➕ Add new DIY projects
+Add new DIY projects

-📄 List all existing projects
+List all existing projects

-✏️ Update project details
+✏Update project details

-❌ Delete a project
+Delete a project

 All operations are performed using user input via console.